wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-redis-datastores.md

 ### Restricted Redis Commands

-To maintain the stability and security of a managed Redis environment, Choreo-managed Redis services restrict certain Redis commands.
+To maintain the stability and security of a managed Redis environment, Choreo restricts certain Redis commands on Choreo-managed Redis services.

-!!!note "Support for Lua scripts on Redis"
+!!! note "Support for Lua scripts on Redis"
-      Redis has inbuilt support for running Lua scripts to perform various actions directly on the Redis server.
-Scripting is typically controlled using the `EVAL` , `EVALSHA` and `SCRIPT LOAD` commands.
+      Redis has built-in support for running Lua scripts to perform various actions directly on the Redis server.
+Scripting is typically controlled using the `EVAL`, `EVALSHA`, and `SCRIPT LOAD` commands.
       For all newly-created Redis instances, `EVAL`, `EVALSHA` and `SCRIPT LOAD` commands are enabled by default.

 The following Redis commands are disabled on Choreo: